-To request an advance or cash reimbursement of HSGP funds, Subrecipients must first complete a payment request using the Cal OES FMFW, returning it to the appropriate Program Representative.
+To request an advance or cash reimbursement of HSGP funds, Subrecipients must first complete a payment request using the Cal OES HSGP FMFW, returning it to the appropriate Program Representative.
 Subrecipients who fail to follow the workbook instructions may experience delays in processing the payment request.

-Payments can only be made if the Subrecipient has submitted a completed and approved application.
+Payments can only be made if the Subrecipient has an approved application.